mikini/oeffe-website/Readme.md

 # ØFFE website

-This repository contains the website for Økologisk FødevareFællesskab Esbjerg, at the moment available at http://øffe.tk.
+This repository contains the website for Økologisk FødevareFællesskab Esbjerg, at the moment available at [øffe.tk](http://øffe.tk).

-It is plain html/javascript and uses leaflet for showing an [OpenStreetMap](http://www.openstreetmap.org) with the location of ØFFE's food sources and pickup locations.
+It uses plain html/javascript and utilizes [Leaflet](http://www.leafletjs.com) for showing an [OpenStreetMap](http://www.openstreetmap.org) with the location of ØFFE's food sources and pickup locations.

+The current incarnation is mainly a proof-of-concept/leaflet playground being whirled into some kind of production state.
+It will probably transition to an [eggplant.dk](http://eggplant.dk) based site at some point.

 # Requirements